rsksmart/devportal-1.0/content/rsk-devportal/develop/tutorials/workshop-prereqs.md

 ## OpenZeppelin CLI

-OpenZepplin allows you to develop and manage lifecycle of decentralized applications.
+OpenZepplin allows you to develop and manage, secure, and audit the end-to-end lifecycle of decentralized applications.
 Install the tool using the following command:

 ```shell